The Plug-In Hybrid: A More Perfect Union

 Share this post

 The average American has a commute of 20 miles or less.
 It just so happens that there are more than a few outstanding plug-in hybrid electric vehicles (PHEVs) that can easily cover that distance without a drop of gasoline.
-A plug-in hybrid like the Chevy Volt, the Chrysler Pacifica, or the upcoming Workhorse pickup truck have batteries that give around 40 miles of range, or more, enabling people to get to and from work without charging.
+A plug-in hybrid like the Honda Clarity Volt, the Chrysler Pacifica, or the new Toyota RAV4 Prime have batteries that give over 40 miles of range, or more, enabling people to get to and from work without charging.

 If you are interested in driving electric, but have reservations about leaving behind a gas-powered engine, a PHEV might be a great fit for you.
 Though their batteries are smaller than a battery electric vehicle’s (BEV), most are ample enough to cover the everyday distances that many Americans drive.
 In this way, PHEVs go a step further than the original hybrids, making a proven idea even better.